Powerful Typhoon Khanun lashes southwest Japanese islands, grounding flights and closing businesses | Science-Environment

 - Japan

-A powerful Typhoon Khanun was approaching Japan's southwestern island of Okinawa on Tuesday, lashing the region with strong winds and high waves, and forcing transportation to halt and stores to close.
+A powerful typhoon approached Japan's southwestern island of Okinawa on Tuesday, lashing the region with strong winds and high waves and forcing transportation to halt and stores to close.

-The slow-moving Khanun, which means jackfruit in Thai, was heading northwest at speeds of 20 kph (12.4 mph) on Tuesday morning, packing surface winds of up to 162 kph (100 mph).
+Slow-moving Typhoon Khanun, which means jackfruit in Thai, was heading northwest at speeds of 15 kph (9 mph) on Tuesday night, packing surface winds of up to 180 kph (111 mph).
 It was at sea southeast of Okinawa's main island, the Japan Meteorological Agency said.

-The city office in the Okinawan prefectural capital of Naha was closed on Tuesday due to violent winds, while supermarket chains were also shut or operating under shorter hours.
+The city office in the Okinawan prefectural capital of Naha was closed due to violent winds, while supermarket chains were either shut or operating under shorter hours.

-Footage on NHK national television showed fallen trees on the street in Naha.
+Video on NHK public television showed fallen trees on the streets in Naha.
 No injuries were reported.

-Public transportation on Okinawa, including buses and light rail transit systems in Naha, and ferries connecting Okinawa and nearby islands, were suspended.
+The typhoon was expected to continue moving west and away from the main Japanese archipelago after passing by Okinawa, where it was predicted to bring rainstorms and waves as high as 12 metres (39 feet), the meteorological agency said.

-The typhoon will keep moving west and away from the main Japanese archipelago after passing by Okinawa on Tuesday, when it is expected to bring rainstorms and waves as high as 12 metres (39 feet) to the region, the agency said.
-Up to 18 centimeters (7 inches) of rainfall are expected in the Okinawa region within the next 24 hours, the meteorological agency said.
+Up to 20 cm (7.8 inches) of rainfall were expected in the Okinawa region, it said.

-Officials warned residents of violent winds and high waves, as well as flooding, and urged them to stay indoors and away from windows.
+Officials warned residents of violent winds, high waves and flooding, and urged them to stay indoors and away from windows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)